kotbaton/awesomewm-config/README.md

 # awesomewm-config
-My configuration for awesome WM 4.3
+My configuration for git version of awesome WM

 # Screenshots